Skip to content

 On average, customers cover only about one-fifth of full municipal water supply costs, while desalination emits roughly 13.13 kg of carbon dioxide per cubic metre, underscoring the need for tariff reform and renewable integration.

-Expert Briefing: FAQs
+Expert Analysis: FAQs

-How is Bahrain’s climate-resilient water management financed?
+How is Bahrain’s climate-resilient water system financed?

-How are decentralised measures improving resilience?
+How do decentralised measures improve resilience?

 © Our Future Water Intelligence.
 All Rights Reserved.